basiliomp/PracticeSQL/README.md

     ON s1.id = s2.subject_id
     WHERE s1.field = "cs";
 ```
-For the total ofsubjects in that field, the average grade is 6.5.
+For the total of subjects in that field, the average grade is 6.5.

 If we want to know the average grade for *each* subject in the Computer Sciences field, the adecuate query would be:
 ```sql